 Jennifer Ludden helps edit energy and environment stories for NPR’s National Desk, working with NPR staffers and a team of public radio reporters across the country.
 They track the shift to clean energy, state and federal policy moves, and how people and communities are coping with the mounting impacts of climate change.

-Before editing, Ludden was an NPR correspondent covering family life and social issues, including the changing economics of marriage, the changing role of dads, and the ethical challenges of reproductive technology.
+Previously, Ludden was an NPR correspondent covering family life and social issues, including the changing economics of marriage, the changing role of dads, and the ethical challenges of reproductive technology.
 She’s also covered immigration and national security.

-Ludden has also reported fromCanada, and at public radio stations in Boston and Maine.
-She’s a graduate of Syracuse University with degrees in English and Television, Radio, and Film Production.
+Ludden has also reported from Canada and at public radio stations in Boston and Maine.
+She’s a graduate of Syracuse University with degrees in television, radio, and film production and in English.